lsdyi/blog/React_Context.md

 ## **Final Thoughts**
 `useReducer` hook is responsible for providing context data. `useState` hook inside `Provider` component is actually updating state and making sure relevant components are updated as well.
-`useReducer` is just a global data center!🙏
+`useContext` is just a global data center!🙏
 Next article, we'll talk about how `useReducer` works and how it's used together with `useContext`, stay tuned, you're not going to miss it🥰